If you haven’t created your Pulumi account, navigate to app.pulumi.com and sign up. You may use any of the following identities to sign up:

 This tab lets you manage the access tokens used for logging into the Pulumi service.
 It provides a list of all the access tokens associated with your account, including a description and last used information for each token.

 When you run

 pulumi login from the command line, you will be prompted for an access token.
 Once obtained, the access token logs you into the Pulumi Console and lets you interact with the Pulumi service and manage your stacks.

-You can create additional access tokens on this tab by clicking New Access Token.
-Similarly, you may remove an unused token by highlighting it on the list and clicking “Remove access token”.
+You can create additional access tokens on this tab by selecting Create token.
+Similarly, you may remove an unused token by highlighting it on the list and selecting “Remove access token”.

 This tab provides details on your subscription information, which is the Pulumi Community Edition by default.
 It also provides ways to contact Pulumi for additional support.

 This tab provides a list of Pulumi’s Continuous Delivery guides.
-Click on your favorite CI/CD platform to learn more about how to integrate it with Pulumi.
+Select your favorite CI/CD platform to learn more about how to integrate it with Pulumi.